aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/page-setup-features/calculate-page-setup-scaling-factor/_index.md

 {{% alert color="primary" %}}

 When you set Page Setup Scaling using **Fit to n page(s) wide by m tall** option, Microsoft Excel calculates the Page Setup Scaling Factor.
 You can calculate the same thing using [**SheetRender.getPageScale()**](https://reference.aspose.com/cells/nodejs-cpp/sheetrender/#getPageScale--) property.
-This property returns a double value that can be converted to percentage value.
-For example, if it returns 0.5 then it means scaling factor is 50%.
+This property returns a double value that can be converted to a percentage value.
+For example, if it returns 0.5, then it means the scaling factor is 50%.

 {{% /alert %}}

-The following sample code illustrates how to calculate page setup scaling factor using [**SheetRender.getPageScale()**](https://reference.aspose.com/cells/nodejs-cpp/sheetrender/#getPageScale--) property.
+The following sample code illustrates how to calculate the page‑setup scaling factor using [**SheetRender.getPageScale()**](https://reference.aspose.com/cells/nodejs-cpp/sheetrender/#getPageScale--) property.

 ```javascript
 const path = require("path");